Establishing a Routine in Recovery

 Why Is Routine Important in Recovery?

-Benefits of a Routine in Recovery
+Benefits of Having a Routine in Addiction Recovery

 • Improve self-esteem: Addiction to drugs and alcohol develops partly out of a sense of helplessness and low self-esteem.
 Creating and implementing your routine helps remind you of your self-efficacy and ability to direct your life.